Boundary Effects on the Thermodynamics of Quantum Fields Near a Static Black Hole: Thermodynamics Around the Black Hole

+A very similar analysis can be done for fermions by using the Dirac equation instead of the Klein-Gordon equation.
+For the Dirac field, we have

-Again expanding the logarithms we get
+Again, expanding the logarithms we get

 The rest of the analysis parallels the bosonic case.
-Because of the alternating nature of the series expansion the Mellin transform now generates the Dirichlet $\eta$ function instead of the Riemann $\zeta$.
+Due to the the alternating nature of the series expansion, the Mellin transform now generates the Dirichlet $\eta$ function instead of the Riemann $\zeta$.